OmarEll/OmarEll/README.md

 ✨ I'm an IT student from Tunisia studying in France at University of Lorraine.

 I love competitive programming and solving problems so i practice regulary and i participate sometimes in some online competitions for fun. i would like to work on open source projects and learn new stuff.
-When I'm not coding, i'm draw some stuff that you can found on my instagram, i read books too, and my last book was *The Alchemist* check it out!
+When I'm not coding, i'm draw some stuff that you can find on my instagram, i read books too, and my last book was *The Alchemist* check it out!